 2015 has gotten off to a rocky start.

-Javier had some behavioural issues at the turn of the new year, and we’ve started seeing an OT to find out how to help him.
+JJ had some behavioural issues at the turn of the new year, and we’ve started seeing an OT to find out how to help him.
 The basic issue seems to be that he has low muscle tone and correspondingly higher levels of anxiety.
 He is also frequently temperamental.

 What does muscles have to do with behaviour?
 I was told that he compensates for the lack of control by being more controlling over others and over himself (by engaging in some repetitive behaviour like strapping and unstrapping his Velcro shoes.)